snithshibu/AI-Network-Security/README.md

 It leverages **Machine Learning** to provide real-time **Threat Detection (XSS, SQL Injection, Benign)** and **Traffic Classification (App Protocols)** based on flow metadata.

+A **Streamlit-based web app** allows users to upload traffic CSVs or test URLs directly in an interactive interface.

 1. 🚨 **Threat Detection**
 - Predicts if a given URL is:
   - ⚠️ XSS (Cross-site scripting)